 Step by step directions

-These baked donuts are super easy to make.
+These delicious gluten free donuts are super easy to make.
 Like from start to finish in about 30 minutes easy.
+You will need a large mixing bowl or a stand mixer and a donut pan.

 If you choose to spoon the batter into the pan, make sure to "drop" the pan on the counter a few times to level off the batter.